eggkiller1101/Perth/README.md

 # Perth
-a golang-based bubble tea driven terminal emulator for TUI enthusiasts
+a local music player using TUI